tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 In JSON, this value is represented as a dictionary with two keys:
 * `groupName`: a string containing the code point name from the TLS Supported Groups registry (e.g., "x25519").
-* `keyLength`: an integer, defaulting to zero if omitted.
+* `keyShareLength`: an integer, defaulting to zero if omitted.

 #### `signature_algorithm`